 You can talk with your doctor about your travel plans and may be able to receive an extended 90-day prescription for your medication.

-For peace of mind while travelling abroad, you may want to consider foreign travel coverage that has a prescription drug component.
+For peace of mind, while traveling abroad, you may want to consider foreign travel coverage that has a prescription drug component.

 International Travel Requirements for Health Coverage

 Due to the pandemic, many countries have changed the way they allow visitors to enter their countries.